begeekmyfriend/smithsnmp/doc/how-to-write-mib-group.md

-How To Write MIB Groups for SmithSNMP
+How To Write MIB Groups For SmithSNMP
 =====================================

-This document is a simple tutorial on how to write mib groups in Lua for the upper businesses of SmithSNMP.
+This document is a simple tutorial on how to write mib groups in SmithSNMP.
+You will learn to build your own management information bases in Lua instead of a pile of APIs.
+Let us go when you get ready!

 Configuration
 -------------

 First we would tell you on how to write the configuration file.
-Now we have had two examples shown in `config` directroy which indicate such fields as protocol name, port number and mib module path.
+Now we have two examples shown in `config` directroy indicating some fields as protocol name, port number and mib module path.

     protocol = 'snmp'
     port = 161
     mib_module_path = 'mibs'

-As for access control, to set community string for SNMPv2c and user name for SNMPv3, we have defined two fields in a Lua table: 'name' and 'views'. 'name' is the string, and 'views' is the set of oid views to be allowed to be accessed (e.x. "." means all nodes registered are available) with respective read and write permissions.
+Good!
+Next you can register your mib modules which are shown as Lua files under "mib_module_path".
+And they will be loaded at the start of the agent.
+As we all know, Lua has a very useful data structure called Table which contains a pair of key and value.
+Now we provide a Lua table called "mib_modules" to contain the group oid as the key and the group name as the value.

+    mib_modules = {
+        [".1.3.6.1.2.1.1"] = 'system',
+        [".1.3.6.1.2.1.2"] = 'interfaces',
+        [".1.3.6.1.2.1.4"] = 'ip',
+        [".1.3.6.1.2.1.6"] = 'tcp',
+        [".1.3.6.1.2.1.7"] = 'udp',
+        ...
+    }

+A pair of group oid and name represents a mib module.
+The group oid is the prefix of the whole oid of an object and will be registered in core module just after the start of the agent.
+And the group name can be whatever as you like.

+**Note:** In AgentX mode the group oid should NOT conflict with those in master agent, otherwise the access control of the master will keep those mib groups in sub-agent from registry.

+Very good!
+As for access control, Different SNMP versions have different access methods.
+For example, SNMPv2c is based on community string and SNMPv3 is on user authentication.
+You may regard it as a passport in which there are not only a name but also an access domain called "view".
+An mib view is also a Lua table containing an oid as the key and the read-write permission as the value.
+The oid key indicates the nodes you can access under that oid cover.
+Especially "." means all nodes registered are available.
+The permission have two value, 'ro' means read-only and 'rw' means read-write.
+You can specify permissions for different mib views.
+There two users called Jack and Rose, Jack can write in Rose read-only mib view and vice versa.

     communities = {
         { community = 'public', views = { ["."] = 'ro' } },